The 2015 CQ World-Wide WPX RTTY Contest

 3. At the discretion of the contest director second- and third-place awards may be made.

-C. Single-operator entries can only contribute to one club.
+2. Single-operator entries may only contribute to one club.
 Multi-operator scores may be allocated to multiple clubs as a percentage of the number of club members participating in the operation.
-Please spell out the full club name in your entry.
+The log entry must spell out the full club name (and club allocation if multi-op).

 A. Entrants must operate within the limits of their chosen category when performing any activity that could affect their submitted score.